laravel/docs/frontend.md

     // Generate team support scaffolding...
     php artisan jetstream:install --teams=

+> {tip} To learn more about Laravel Jetstream, please consult the official [Jetstream documnetation](https://github.com/laravel/jetstream).

 #### CSS

 [Laravel Mix](/docs/{{version}}/mix) provides a clean, expressive API over compiling SASS or Less, which are extensions of plain CSS that add variables, mixins, and other powerful features that make working with CSS much more enjoyable.
 In this document, we will briefly discuss CSS compilation in general; however, you should consult the full [Laravel Mix documentation](/docs/{{version}}/mix) for more information on compiling SASS or Less.